longaccess/terms/Terms and Conditions of Service.md

 Long Access is Available “AS-IS”

-Though we want to provide a great service, there are certain things about the service we can’t promise.
-For example, the services and software are provided “as is”, at your own risk, without express or implied warranty or condition of any kind.
+Though we want to provide a great service, there are certain things about the service we cannot promise.
+For example, the services and software are provided “as-is”, at your own risk, without express or implied warranty or condition of any kind.
 We also disclaim any warranties of merchantability, fitness for a particular purpose or non-infringement.
 Long Access will have no responsibility for any